 Students are not permitted to leave school grounds without permission regardless if they are 18 years of age and drive to school.
 Any student that does drive to and from school must provide the Senior Sub-School with their car model and license plate.
 Students who need to leave school early must provide a signed parent/guardian note, and where possible, evidence of the appointment.
-The students then must see one of the Sub-School members and/or the Senior Administration Assistant before they sign out.
+The students then must Sign out through the front office with the attendance officer.

-Teacher Expectations
+8.7 Teacher Expectations